AyeshaAli05/IOT-Project/README.md

 - NETPIE Connection with arduino

-- GPS connection with omega (not succesfull)
+- GPS connection with mega (not succesfull)

 - Basic Servo control for lock System